 Increasingly, this kind of pamphleteering is the principal outreach activity of the Alliance.
-And, unlike in the past, members are creating more and more fliers that specifically target local situations.
+And, unlike in the past, members are creating more and more flyers that specifically target local situations.

-In May, for instance, Alliance members passed out "Call to Prayer" and "Media Manipulation" fliers that played on a controversy over calls to prayer loudly broadcast by a mosque in Hamtramck, Mich.
-Another Alliance unit scattered anti-immigration fliers in Las Vegas.
-Still another passed out "Protect Euro Heritage" fliers at a Scottish festival in New Hampshire.
+In May, for instance, Alliance members passed out "Call to Prayer" and "Media Manipulation" flyers that played on a controversy over calls to prayer loudly broadcast by a mosque in Hamtramck, Mich.
+Another Alliance unit scattered anti-immigration flyers in Las Vegas.
+Still another passed out "Protect Euro Heritage" flyers at a Scottish festival in New Hampshire.